princek64/my-portfolio/README.md

 ## Configuration

-1. Update the site metadata and social links in `app/config.ts` to set up SEO, feeds, social links, and Open Graph settings.
+1. Modify site metadata and social links in app/config.ts for personalized branding and SEO.
-2. Update your routes in `app/sitemap.ts` for SEO optimization.
+2. Add or update routes in app/sitemap.ts for better SEO coverage.
-3. Update your blog posts in the `/content` folder.
+3. Add your blog posts and content in the /content folder.

-For more information about configuration, follow the instructions in the [Getting Started](https://nextfolio-template.vercel.app/blog/getting-started#configuration) post.

-## Contributing

-Contributions are welcome!
-To get involved, just push your code to the repo.
-Whether you're enhancing existing features or adding new ones, your efforts are greatly appreciated!

 ## Licence